An English Major Love to Cora Contrabida

 (So let me give you the briefest review about it.)

 A satire aims to expose the VICES, FOLLIES, or FLAWS of a person or group of people by making them ridiculous.
-It addresses solutions to social issues, and makes people laugh because of its humor (avoid offending them as much as possible).
+It addresses solutions to social issues, and makes people laugh because of its humor.
 It includes critical thinking, must be backed up with careful research (statistics), and must possess a redeeming quality that shows the article’s objectivity.

 Unfortunately, these elements are not found in your article.
 It is merely condemning.
 Just one sided.
 A satire does not need to be vicious.
 It can be driving and sharp, but the best is literate.